-Type of employer Scheduled bod ies CABs and emp TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis Minimum likelihood of success 70% 70% 70% 70% 70% Maximum time horizon 16 years 16 years 16 years 16 years (guarantee) 11 years (no guarantee) As per for open employers (or average future working lifetime, if less) 16 years (limited to remaining lifetime of the contract)
+Type of employer Scheduled bod ies CABs and emp TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing ut may move to exit basis Contractor exit basis, assuming fixed-term contract in the fund Minimum likelihood of success 70% 70% 70% 70% 70% 70% Maximum time horizon 16 years 16 years 16 years 16 years (guarantee) 11 years (no guarantee) As per for open employers (or average future working lifetime, if less) 16 years (limited to remaining lifetime of the contract) Primary rate approach The contributi ent to meet the cost od of success at the h the required Secondary rate % of pay or monetary amount.
+Negative secondary adjustments are expressed as a % of pay.